smithgeek/DevCommunity/README.md

 ```

 2. Login to the site, the default admin account is "admin@admin.com" and a blank verification code.
 3. Now that you are logged in click on the admin tab and set up the site configuration as you wish.
-Once the config is updated once verification codes will be required to log in.
+Once the config is updated verification codes will be required to log in.

 Running Tests
 ============